brianhuster/live-preview.nvim/README.md

 ## Setup

-You can customize the plugin by passing a table to the `opts` variable or the function `require('livepreview').setup()`.
+You can customize the plugin by passing a table to the `opts` variable or the function `require('livepreview').setup()` or the Vimscript variable.
 Here is the default configuration:

 ### In Lua